“Migraine tends to worsen in the years leading up to the menopause, with attacks occurring more frequently and sometimes also lasting longer”.1

 Can hormone replacement therapy (HRT) help?

-However, some forms of HRT can create more hormone fluctuations, triggering migraine.
-This is more likely to occur with tablets of HRT.
-We generally recommend that women with migraine who need HRT should use estrogen patches or gel, as these maintain stable hormone levels with few fluctuations.
-The best dose of estrogen is the lowest dose necessary to control flushes and sweats”.8
+The type of HRT is important as some forms of HRT can create more hormone fluctuations, triggering migraine.
+This is more likely to occur with oral HRT than with patches or gel.
+We generally recommend that women with migraine who need HRT should use estrogen patches, gel or spray, known as transdermal estrogen, as these provide more stable hormone levels than tablets”.5

 Health Care Provider